 “But doesn’t it make things difficult for you, to be so different?
-I mean, Venus is about relating to others, connections, self-worth and such…”
+I mean, to relate to others, to connect…”

 Your mother lives in an imaginary symbiosis with a duplicate of you, an image of her daughter who resembles a lot like you in some ways and not at all in others.
 She gets upset and feels betrayed when you “split” yourself from this image, and she refuses to accept that her fantasy-daughter and you are two different “people”.
 Relating and connecting, indeed.

 And your father.
 He didn’t really get the difference between reality and imagination, inside and outside, child and adult.
 You were two kids playing together, or two grownups enveloped in darkness… you were his best friend, his comrade, the only soul who could “understand” him.
 He didn’t have close friends; the only sibling he was close to, his brother, lived in another city; his mother died; his marriage was a catastrophe… and he was mentally “fragile”.
 I know he meant the world to you, but you also meant the world to him.
 And that’s not okay.
 And it couldn’t work.
 No matter how hard you were trying.
 You were a child.
 Even an adult cannot be everything to another person.